loginom/loginom-help-en-omegat/data/quick-start/first-scenario.md

 ![Transformation of the Block of Nodes to the Supernode](./first-scenario-8.png)

-Later on the supernode executing the function set by a user can be published as a derived component and frequently used in other workflows along with standard components.
+Later on, the supernode executing the function set by a user can be published as a derived component and frequently used in other workflows along with standard components.
 Principles of creation of the solutions based on own components are analysed in the [Design of Workflows](../scenario/README.md) article.

 The package must be *saved* before its closure.
 It can be done in the Package menu (refer to Figure 9).